makerdao/auction-keeper/README.md

  `--ethgasstation-api-key MY_API_KEY` and `--etherscan-api-key MY_API_KEY`, as both API keys are currently free.
  * The `--fixed-gas-price` switch allows specifying a **fixed** initial price in Gwei (e.g. `--fixed-gas-price 33.3`).

-When using `--oracle-gas-price` for initial gas price, `--gas-initial-multiplier` (default `1.0`, or 100%) tunes the initial aggregate gas price.
-This is ignored when using `--fixed-gas-price` and when no strategy is chosen.
-If no initial gas source is configured, or the gas price API produces no result, then the keeper will start with a price determined by your node.
+If neither `--oracle-gas-price` nor `--fixed-gas-price` is configured, or if gas oracles are not producing prices, the keeper will choose a starting gas price determined by your node.
+When not using `--fixed-gas-price`, `--gas-initial-multiplier` (default `1.0`, or 100%) allows you to configure a more aggressive initial gas price.

 Auction keeper periodically attempts to increase gas price when transactions are queueing.
 After a few blocks, a transaction's gas price will be multiplied by `--gas-reactive-multiplier` (default `1.125`, an increase of 12.5%)